-These recommendations are based on my appraisal of the CSCD project of CMAI detailed so far, and summarized below as strengths, weaknesses, needs and opportunities.
+These recommendations are based on my appraisal of the CSCD project of CMAI detailed so far, and summarised below as strengths, weaknesses, needs and opportunities.

 The CSCD project is successful innovation in community health oriented interventions, and presents the CMAI philosophy, policy and objectives in a nutshell.
-It has been a new experience to CMAI, promoting health with non-health groups, and also for the non-health strenaths: The CSCB project has
+It has been a new experience to CMAI promoting health with non-health groups, and also for the 'non-health' groups who have not dealt with health matters so far.